bhauman/figwheel.tools/doc/NOTES.md

 	  - in this case a files changed event could trigger a compile and we want a reload-ns event to be sent to the client *after* compile has completed
 		- the way to do this isn't obvious
+		- Continuations are a good model to lool at i.e. attach a composable transport fn to the nrepl-message
 		- a transport filter seems to be a possibility if not the best way of doing this
   - cljs-client
     * while repl eval is simple a way of talking to the client it